-Davis Family Cemetery.
-Many members of the Davis family are buried in this cemetery including two (2) individuals born in the late 1700's.
-This cemetery has several war veterans, which include from Green River Road.
+Mountain Valley Baptist Church Cemetery (Old Pearson-Ward Cemetery).
+This cemetery is located on Mountain Valley Cemetery Road off Cabin Creek Road about five (5) miles up from Green River Road.
 The cemetery is located on the right just past the new church.
 Several grave sites date back to the early 1800's, which include Leonard R. Capps, 1836, and Matharsia Capps, 1838.
 This cemetery contains a significant number of fieldstones that are unreadable and were identified as hand cut.
 Willie Calloway, WWII, and Leonard R. Capps, Confederate Marker, are two (2) individuals identified as veterans.
 The site is easily accessible, well kept, and easy to follow (See GRTZ Community Plan Supplemental Materials Cultural and Historic Sites Map, Site C7).